yeti/best-practices/JavaScript/StaticTypeChecking/README.md

 ## Conclusion

 Flow is a new kid on the block.
 There are new pull requests being opened constantly which are fixing ailments like the one just mentioned.
 An application - even when perfectly and specifically typed - can still fail when used with third party libraries.
-There are typings for popular libraries like React, but there is not a type safety guarantee when your application calls upon methods and apis from libraries without set types.
+There are typings for popular libraries like React [built in](http://www.saltycrane.com/blog/2016/06/flow-type-cheat-sheet/), but there is not a type safety guarantee when your application calls upon methods and apis from libraries without set types.
 You can create those yourself, but the tradeoff is that it takes time.
 However, there are immense benefits to making the application structure better defined with more contractual agreements.